mspnp/performance-optimization/RetrievingTooMuchData/docs/RetrievingTooMuchData.md

 You can perform the following steps to help identify the causes of any problems:

-1. Identify slow workloads or transactions by performing load-testing, process monitoring, or other form of instrumentation.
+1. Identify slow workloads or transactions by performing load-testing, process monitoring, or other methods of capturing instrumentation data.

-2. Capture any behavioral patterns exhibited by the system.
+2. Observe any behavioral patterns exhibited by the system.
 For example, does the performance get worse at 5pm each day, and what happens when the workload exceeds a specific limit in terms of transactions per second or volume of users?

 3. Identify the source of the data and the data stores being used.